 Old East Dallas led the city in restoration activity and neighborhood involvement in the 1970s.
 Rehabilitation began here because this area contained both the grandest homes and definable neighborhoods in the greatest need of repair.
 A tremendous asset to redevelopment was the fact that these distinct neighborhoods were fully developed in almost geographical order from the 1880s to the 1930s between the Central Business District and Mockingbird Lane.
 See More

-Featured Homes For Sale in Old East Dallas
+Featured Homes For Sale or Sold in Old East Dallas by Douglas Newby

 Old East Dallas is made up of five smaller neighborhoods inside East Dallas.
 Click on the map and discover each specific neighborhood as you explore homes for sale marked in red and lots for sale marked in green in each Old East Dallas neighborhood.

 Are You a Homeowner in OldEast Dallas?
 You Have Come to the Right Place